Careers Education

 Degree and Occupational Talks

-In the spring term Dr Whiting runs an Intro to Medicine session for students in Years 11 and 12 who are interested in careers in Medicine or Dentistry.
-This leads in to weekly Medical Society sessions.
+In the Autumn of Year 12, all students must attend at least two degree-information talks, to help them make their post-school decisions in an informed manner.
+These are led by school staff.
+In the spring term Dr Hubbard runs an Intro to Medicine session for students in Years 11 and 12 who are interested in careers in Medicine or Dentistry.
+This leads into weekly Medical Society sessions that run throughout the year.

 Work Experience